 Call it what you will, the flavors blew me away.

-I actually found this recipe in The Southern Heritage Pies and Pastry Cookbook (1984 Edition), which is my current obsession.
+I actually found this recipe in The Southern Heritage Pies and Pastry Cookbook (1984 Edition), which is undeniably my current obsession.
 You’ll be seeing a lot more from this cookbook because it’s ridiculous.
-Ridiculously Amazing.
+In short, Ridiculously Amazing.

 Want.
 To.
 Make.
 Pie.
 Every.
 Night.
 Must.
 Resist.

 Never one to waste, I pulled together the dough with some ice water, wrapped it in plastic wrap and threw it in the freezer to deal with later.
 Well thank heavens I sometimes forget to follow instructions!
 It’s now one of my favorite piecrusts and it’s super easy because you don’t have to cut the butter into the flour.
-Nope you get to use a hand mixer!
+Nope, for this reason, you get to use a hand mixer!
 Heck yes!

 Instead of using the cream cheese crust as given below, you can also use my other favorite piecrust recipe, which would be equally amazing!

-Paired with Lemon Whipped Cream this pie will be a hit in the Summer, Winter or a welcome addition to any Thanksgiving table.
+Paired with Lemon Whipped Cream this pie will be a hit in the Summer, Winter or by all means a welcome addition to any Thanksgiving table.